 Due to its elastic closure, slipping this waterproof cover is incredibly easy, even in a heavy (and unexpected) downpour.
 The model’s drain hole, which is located at the bottom, is there to let out any water that could accidentally end up between the cover and the backpack.
 In other words, you’ll never have to worry about puddles of water soaking your bag’s lower area.

 The XS variant of this water-resistant model is particularly convenient and works great with small backpacks.
 It is, in addition, extremely lightweight, at only 2 ounces.
 Check out the best North Face backpacks.
+If you already have a NF pack, check out this guide to washing a North Face backpack.

 Joy Walker Waterproof Rain Cover